wojciech-kulik/xcodebuild.nvim/README.md

 - [x] Test Explorer to visually present a tree with all tests and results.
 - [x] Built using official command line tools like `xcodebuild` and `xcrun simctl`.
 - [x] Actions to build, run, debug, and test apps on simulators and physical devices.
+- [x] Previews for SwiftUI, UIKit, and AppKit views.
 - [x] Environment variables and run arguments management.
 - [x] Buffer integration with test results (code coverage, success & failure marks, duration, extra diagnostics).